v6d-io/v6d/modules/graph/README.rst

-  The combination of :code:`schema` and :code:`include_all_columns` is useful for scenarios where we need to specify the order the columns that not the same with the content of the file, but don't want to tell all column names in detail.
-E.g., if the file contains the ID column in the **third** column but we want to use it as the vertices IDs, we could have :code:`schema=2&include_all_columns=1` the all columns will be read, but the **third** column in the file will be placed at the **first** column in the result table.
+  The combination of :code:`schema` and :code:`include_all_columns` is useful for scenarios where we need to specify the order the columns that not the same with the content of the file, but do not want to tell all column names in detail.
+For example, if the file contains the ID column in the **third** column but we want to use it as the vertices IDs, we could have :code:`schema=2&include_all_columns=1` the all columns will be read, but the **third** column in the file will be placed at the **first** column in the result table.